On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Compactly induced representations

 Finally, $H/H'$ is isomorphic to a vector space as an algebraic group. \end{lemma}

 The conditions on the rational points uniquely characterize the groups $H$ and $H'$.

-\begin{proof} For some $m$, $G(F)_{x,r^+}$ contains the subgroup of elements congruent to the identity modulo $t^m$, so that $G(F)_{x,r}$ and $G(F)_{x,r^+}$ are the inverse images of their projections to $G( \kappa[t]/t^m)$.
+\begin{proof} For some $m$, $G(F)_{x,r+}$ contains the subgroup of elements congruent to the identity modulo $t^m$, so that $G(F)_{x,r}$ and $G(F)_{x,r+}$ are the inverse images of their projections to $G( \kappa[t]/t^m)$.

-It is clear from the definition of $G(F)_{x,r}$ and $G(F)_{x,r^+}$ that these projections are algebraic subgroups - the Moy-Prasad subgroups are defined as the subgroups generated by certain additive and multiplicative groups, and we can simply take the algebraic subgroup generated by these groups.
+It is clear from the definition of $G(F)_{x,r}$ and $G(F)_{x,r+}$ that these projections are algebraic subgroups --- the Moy--Prasad subgroups are defined as the subgroups generated by certain additive and multiplicative groups, and we can simply take the algebraic subgroup generated by these groups.

 Furthermore, because $r>0$, all the involved subgroups are additive, and their commutators lie in $G(F)_{x,r+}$, so the $H/H'$ is a vector space. \end{proof}